 This results in a very bandwidth efficient way to deliver remote display content to the client, but it comes with a down side: The video codec is by default not optimized for text, because it uses a 4:2:0 chroma subsampling algorithm.
 This breaks down the quality of text and users often perceive this as blurry (this depends on the user and type of workload, I have seen users working with it every day without complaining).
 But for text to become really sharp an optimization technique on top of 4:2:0 is needed or a codec operating in pure 4:4:4 mode.
 This is where the display protocols differentiate from each other like you can see in the below table:

-With RDP you basically have one option when it comes down to the video codec and that is the AVC codec in 4:4:4 mode.
-It’s enabled by default in the latest Windows versions (you can switch back to the previous bitmap codec combination with policies).
-What you see is what you get, you can’t really configure this codec.
+RDP With RDP you basically have one option when it comes down to the video codec and that is the AVC codec in 4:4:4 mode.
+It’s enabled by default in the latest Windows versions and you can switch back to the previous codec combination with policies.
+You can’t really configure this AVC 4:4:4 codec, for example you can’t switch to 4:2:0 mode or change quality levels manually.
 I must say that the latest RDP versions improved a lot compared to the older RDP versions found in previous Windows versions.
 While the protocol is still quite bandwidth intense, it offers a very good remote experience.
 The AVC 4:4:4 mode really delivers a very sharp (near local) experience.
-They don’t support hardware capabilities like NVENC for their video codec implementation, hopefully this will change in the near future as GPU’s are becoming more mainstream in remote display solutions.
+RDP has it’s own hardware and software encoding technology and don’t support encoding capabilities like NVENC for their video codec implementation, hopefully they will leverage capabilities offered by mainstream GPU manufactures like Nvidia in the near future.
 RDP together with RDSH (and the upcoming modern infrastructure) is a very cost effective remote display solution, especially with the latest RDP improvements.

 As you can see in the above table HDX has 2 combinations available to address the H.264 4:2:0 limitation.
 1: The video codec with a text optimization technique (which is software based and done in CPU).
 2: A combination of the bitmap and video codec, this is also known as the “Use Video codec for active regions” setting.
-For Citrix this makes sense because their bitmap encoder is really optimized throughout the years (did some comparisons between the bitmap encoders while scrolling a PDF file and this where they are really standing out).
+For Citrix this makes sense because their bitmap encoder is really optimized throughout the years.
 In this combination of codecs the video codec is only used for parts of the screen that are changing rapidly, like playing a video for example.
 I wrote about the differences between the display modes available in HDX here.
 But there are some limitations, for example you can’t use NVENC in combination with this optimization techniques as of today.
 I hope to see expanded support for this in the near future.
 In version 7.16 Citrix has added support for the H.265 codec, this codec is so awesome in many ways as it can massively reduce bandwidth consumption by leveraging a new intra prediction mechanism.
 This first implementation of H.265 is 4:2:0 only for now (and only when you have a supported GPU), but hope to see more available options in the near future.